gazebosim/sdf_tutorials/urdf/sdf_extensions.md

 When using the `<gazebo>` extension for joints, the name of the joint has to be specified in the `reference` attribute.
 There are a number of special tags that modify the values of elements or attributes in the generated SDFormat file.
-Any tag that is not listed in the table below will be directly inserted into the the corresponding `<joint>` element in the SDFormat output.
+Any tag that is not listed in the table below will be directly inserted into the corresponding `<joint>` element in the SDFormat output.

 **Table of elements with special meaning:**